gracefulife/clova-developer-guide/en/CIC/References/CICInterface/Clova.md

 ## Help directive {#Help}

 Instructs your client to give help for users.
 This directive message is returned when a user requests for help.
-Have your client deliver help by playing voice help or displaying help UI on a screen.
+Have your client deliver help by playing audio help or displaying help UI on a screen.

 ### Payload field